 The Bushwick Collective is located in Bushwick Brooklyn, just off of Flushing Avenue.
 As the map image below shows, it is approximately a 7-8 minute walk from the nearest train station Jefferson Street (L train).
 We recommend using this Google map to get directions to the Bushwick Collective from anywhere in New York City.
 Be sure to also read our Guide to Navigating the New York Subway System.

-While some naysayers may turn down their thumbs and cry out that graffiti is mere vandalism others feel differently about the artwork grazing the walls in Bushwick.
+While some naysayers may turn down their thumbs and cry out that graffiti and street art is mere vandalism, others feel differently about the artwork grazing the walls in Bushwick.
 Come visit and explore the neighborhood where you can learn about some of the local artists such as, Cost, Revs, Enx, Mast, Never, Nekst, 4 Burners plus many more international artists who have traveled across the globe to display their artwork on the walls of Bushwick, Brooklyn.

 Joseph is now learning to heal from his years of growing up in a dirty and crime-ridden neighborhood by transforming the neighborhood and the walls of Bushwick into a safe & hip outdoor gallery.
 He has learned to wrangle the permits needed to legally display hundred of artist’s work.
 There is so much artwork to see you won’t be able to stop talking about it for days to come.